andersgs/beast2_constsites/README.md

 *  300 Gs
 *  400 Ts

+Other phylogenetic software allow you to also account for constant sites if you are only supplying an alignment with variable sites.
+As of version `0.3.0`, `beast2_constsites` also supports [IQTree](http://www.iqtree.org/) as well as `BEAST2`.

+If you would like support for other tools, please file a GitHub issue, and specify how the tool would require the information.

 ## What does this do?

+### BEAST2

 This script will take a FASTA file with a single DNA sequence (e.g., a bacterial chromosome), a VCF file containing the position of